vpsfreecz/haveapi-fs/README.md

 ## Limiting number of fetched objects
 By default, resource dir contains all its objects.
-For some APIs, it may be undesirable, as they may contain too many objects and it is useless and slot to fetch them all.
+For some APIs, it may be undesirable, as they may contain too many objects and it is useless and slow to fetch them all.
 For this reason, there is option `index_limit`, e.g.
 `index_limit=2000` to fetch 2000 objects from every resource at most.